 Sex and gender are different.
 Both are spectrums.
 According to the body of biologists, psychologists, and sociologists...

-Sex is based on chromosomes, hormones, and primary (present at birth) and secondary (develop at puberty) sex characteristics.
+Sex is based on chromosomes, hormones, hormone responsiveness, and primary (present at birth) and secondary (develop at puberty) sex characteristics.
 Possible combinations of chromosomes include X-, XX, XY, XYY, XXY, XXX, and a mosaic pattern of different combinations.

 There is also a continuum of relative size of different brain structures and how they interact with each other.